refinedev/refine/documentation/docs/core/hooks/data/useCustomMutation.md

 ### Features

--   You can send a request to any link, using any of the methods (`post, put, patch`).
+-   You can send a request to any link, using any of the methods (`post, put, patch, delete`).

 ### Usage